 You can book your Lava Centre tickets on GetYourGuide here.

-From the Lava Center, you’re going to head to some of Iceland’s most iconic south coast sights, including waterfalls and black sand beaches.
+From the Lava Centre, you’re going to head to some of Iceland’s most iconic south coast sights, including waterfalls and black sand beaches.

 The first of these is Seljalandsfoss.
 This is an impressive waterfall found just off Route 1.
 Seljalandsfoss is one of the few waterfalls in Iceland you can actually walk behind.

 Note that Seljalandsfoss has a parking fee of 1,000 ISK, payable via checkit.is or the card machines in the car park.
 I’d also add a word of warning about walking behind the waterfall: you will get seriously wet.
 On our visit I had a waterproof camera cover and I still struggled to keep the lens dry as the spray poured over me from every direction.
-That cover was absolutely essential, and I’d say the same for your phone.
+Worth bringing one for your phone as well.

 Despite the soaking, walking behind the falls is one of those experiences I’d recommend to everyone.
 There’s something quite special about standing behind a wall of falling water with the Icelandic landscape framed through it.

-As a bonus, there’s actually another waterfall near Seljalandsfoss – Gljúfrabúi.
-Note that this does require a short wade up a stream through a canyon to view, so don’t do this if this doesn’t sound like something you would be comfortable with, and ensure the stream is not too high before attempting it!
+As a bonus, there’s actually another waterfall near Seljalandsfoss, Gljúfrabúi.
+Note that this does require a short wade up a stream through a canyon to view, so don’t do this if it doesn’t sound like something you would be comfortable with, and ensure the stream is not too high before attempting it.

 If you are feeling brave, have waterproof boots on, and the stream is not too high, you can head up this stream a few meters, where you’ll be rewarded with the gorgeous Gljúfrabúi waterfall, which tumbles into the canyon, and is quite spectacular.